Man and the Biosphere Programme

+MAB engages with the international development agenda, especially the Sustainable Development Goals and the Post 2015 Development Agenda.
+The MAB programme provides a platform for cooperation in research and development.
+As of July 2024, 759 sites across 136 countries, including 22 transboundary sites, have been included in the World Network of Biosphere Reserves.
+The reserves cover more than 5% of the world’s surface and are home to over 260 million people.

 Biosphere reserves

 Biosphere reserves are areas comprising terrestrial, marine and coastal ecosystems.
-Each reserve promotes solutions reconciling the conservation of biodiversity with its sustainable use.
-Biosphere reserves are nominated by national governments and remain under the sovereign jurisdiction of the states where they are located.
+Its biosphere reserves are nominated by national governments and remain under the sovereign jurisdiction of the states where they are located.
 Their status is internationally recognized.

-Biosphere reserves are ‘Science for Sustainability support sites’ – special places for testing interdisciplinary approaches to understanding and managing changes and interactions between social and ecological systems, including conflict prevention and management of biodiversity.
+Biosphere reserves are 'Science for Sustainability support sites'.